 The number of carriages in The Ghan’s consist varies, but typically averages 30 carriages, which includes passenger carriages, crew quarters, restaurant and lounge cars, and power vans.
 Its average length is 774 metres and the average weight is 1400 tonnes.

 The Ghan was originally named The Afghan Express after the camel drivers who established a route into Australia’s red centre and were thought to be from Afghanistan, although most came to Australia from what is now known as Pakistan.
 The train’s name was later shortened to The Ghan.
-Journey Beyond Rail Expeditions uses a camel and its handler as its symbol for The Ghan, acknowledging the pioneering cameleers.
+Journey Beyond uses a camel and its handler as its symbol for The Ghan, acknowledging the pioneering cameleers.

 The Overland provides a daylight service on the interstate route between Melbourne and Adelaide on two days a week.
 It provides sitting accommodation throughout the journey.
 Passenger services between Melbourne and Adelaide commenced operating in 1887 following the joining of the railway lines from the two cities at Serviceton (near the Victoria–South Australia border).
 The name The Overland was given to the train in 1926.
 Originally the line was broad gauge and the train operated as an overnight service.
 In 1995 the line between Melbourne and Adelaide was converted to standard gauge and in 2007 the train was re-scheduled to run as a daylight service.
 A single NR Class locomotive typically hauls the train throughout its journey.
 The total distance of the journey between Melbourne and Adelaide on The Overland is 833 km, and its average running speed is 85 km/h.

 The number of carriages in The Overland’s consist varies, but typically averages seven carriage.
 Its average length is 189 metres and the average weight is 322 tonnes.
-Journey Beyond Rail Expeditions uses an emu as its symbol for The Overland, recognising its speed and grace running through open countryside.
+Journey Beyond Rail uses an emu as its symbol for The Overland, recognising its speed and grace running through open countryside.

 A new service, named Great Southern, operates between Adelaide and Brisbane in December and January.
 It uses carriages from The Ghan, which does not operate during this time period.
-The train consists of 28 carriages and be hauled by two locomotives.
+The train consists of 28 carriages and is hauled by two locomotives.
 Great Southern takes three days for the journey between Adelaide and Brisbane, departing Adelaide on Fridays and arriving in Brisbane on Sundays.
 Off train excursions visit the Grampians National Park in western Victoria, Canberra, and northern New South Wales.
 The journey from Brisbane to Adelaide is four days in duration, departing Brisbane on Mondays and arriving in Adelaide on Thursdays.
 Off train excursions include a beachside dining experience in northern New South Wales, the Hunter Valley in New South Wales, and the Twelve Apostles in south-west Victoria.

 NSW TrainLink operates interstate services between Sydney and Canberra, Melbourne, and Brisbane.
 These services are described on the New South Wales pages.